kevtronix/Blogfolio/README.md

 * Accessible navigation
 * Theming set
 * Skeleton for server outputs.
+* Content Modification: Welcome page and About page edited
 * TODO:
-    * Content Modification: Update the content on the Welcome page and About page to ensure they are accurate and engaging.
     * Server Deployment: Deploy the website on a server to make it accessible to the public.
     * Blog functionality
     * Image showcase